 - (a) Any development bonus provided in this division is only applicable to structures built during the rental affordability period or according to the terms of the mixed-income restrictive covenant. - (b) Structures built during the term of the mixed-income restrictive covenant may retain their bonuses until they are destroyed by an intentional act of the owner. - (c) Structures built during the term of the mixed-income restrictive covenant may retain their bonuses and be rebuilt if they are destroyed by other than an intentional act of the owner, or owner's agent, if the development continues to meet the requirements of this division.
 (Ord.
+31152)

-31152) - SEC.
+SEC.
 51A-4.1105.
 PROCEDURES TO OBTAIN A DEVELOPMENT BONUS.

-- (a) In general.
-(1) The owner must comply with the requirements of Chapter 20A, as amended.
-(2) In accordance with this division and Section 20A-25, owners shall Owners shall obtain a certified verification of the building site's MVA category; and shall-sign a reserved dwelling unit verification; before applying for a permit for construction; and (C) obtain certified verification of participation in One Dallas Options before applying for a permit for construction. in accordance with this division and Section 20A-25. (b) Building permit application.
-An application for a building permit using a development bonus must include the following: (1) the date, names, addresses, and telephone numbers of the applicant and all property owners; (2) the legal description, the current zoning classification, the market value analysis category, and the census tract of the building site for which the development bonus is requested; (3) the total number of dwelling units proposed, the number of reserved dwelling units provided, and the number of reserved dwelling units required as a result of receiving the development bonus; (4) the total number of one-bedroom dwelling units, two-bedroom dwelling units, etc. being proposed; - (5) a copy of the signed market value analysis verification from the director of housing and neighborhood revitalization; and - (6) any other reasonable and pertinent information that the building official determines to be necessary for review: and - (7) < Reserved for additional requirements as referred by Building Inspections> - (c) Building permit issuance.
-Before the issuance of a building permit, the mixed-income restrictive covenant must be recorded in the county in which the building site is located, and an official copy of the executed and recorded mixed-income restrictive covenant must be submitted to the building official. - (d) Minimum units required.
+- (a) In general. - (1) The owner must comply with the requirements of Chapter 20A, as amended. - (2) In accordance with this division and Section 20A-25, owners shall

+- (A) Owners shall obtain a certified verification of the building site's MVA category; and - (B) shall-sign a reserved dwelling unit verification; before applying for a permit for construction; and - (C) obtain certified verification of participation in One Dallas Options before applying for a permit for construction. in accordance with this division and Section 20A-25. - (b) Building permit application.
+An application for a building permit using a development bonus must include the following: - (1) the date, names, addresses, and telephone numbers of the applicant and all property owners; - (2) the legal description, the current zoning classification, the market value analysis category, and the census tract of the building site for which the development bonus is requested; - (3) the total number of dwelling units proposed, the number of reserved dwelling units provided, and the number of reserved dwelling units required as a result of receiving the development bonus; - (4) the total number of one-bedroom dwelling units, two-bedroom dwelling units, etc. being proposed; - (5) a copy of the signed market value analysis verification from the director of housing and neighborhood revitalization; and - (6) the total floor area as defined by Chapter 51A-2.102(38) and the floor area devoted to residential uses as defined in Section 51A-4.209; and. - (67) any other reasonable and pertinent information that the building official determines to be necessary for review. - (c) Building permit issuance.
+Before the issuance of a building permit, the mixed-income restrictive covenant must be recorded in the county in which the building site is located, and an official copy of the executed and recorded mixed-income restrictive covenant must be submitted to the building official. - (d) Minimum units required. - (1) A development using a development bonus in this division must provide a minimum of one reserved dwelling units regardless of the percentage of total units required.

-- (1) A development using a development bonus in this division must provide a minimum of one-five reserved dwelling units regardless of the percentage of total units required. - (2) In this article, Ffractions of a required reserved dwelling unit will be rounded up to the next whole number. - (3) A development using a development bonus in this division article shall reserve no more than 50 percent of the dwelling units in each development for households at or below 80 percent of area median family income.
+- (2) In this article, Ffractions of a the total required reserved dwelling units will be rounded up to the next whole number. - (3) A development using a development bonus in this division article shall reserve no more than 50 percent of the dwelling units in each development for households at or below 80 percent of area median family income.
 This maximum percentage of reserved dwelling units may be waived for developments that are enrolled in a program administered by the department of housing and neighborhood revitalization and authorized by the city council that furthers the public purposes of the city's housing policy and affirmatively furthers fair housing.